ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/Self-service-manual-test.md

 ### Before you start

 For this test there is a fair amount of set up.
 You need to have a Consortium Lead account on QA and a Consortium Member account .
 For the purposes of testing you can use the accounts 0000-0003-0641-4661 for the consortium lead account and 0000-0001-5870-8499 for the consortium member account.
+For additional accounts USe the MA testing accounts you created when running throught the MA tests

 Find and Replace [DD][month][YYYY] in this document with the current day, written month, and four digit year for example 24feb2016.